rflynn/imgmin/README.txt

     Image files constitute a majority of total web traffic.[17]
-Unlike text-based web file formats, binary image files do not benefit from webserver-based HTTP gzip compression.
+Unlike text-based web file formats, binary image files do not benefit from built-in webserver-based HTTP gzip compression.
-    imgmin offers a standard interface for enforcing image quality as a standalone tool and as a webserver module. imgmin determines the optimal balance of image quality and filesize, often greatly reducing image size while retaining quality for casual use, which translates into more efficient use of storage and network bandwidth, which saves money and improve user experience.
+    imgmin offers an automated means for enforcing image quality as a standalone tool and as a webserver module. imgmin determines the optimal balance of image quality and filesize, often greatly reducing image size while retaining quality for casual use, which translates into more efficient use of storage and network bandwidth, which saves money and improves user experience.

 The Problem